microsoft/live-share/docs/collab-vs.md

     - [Getting started and managing collaboration sessions](getting-started.md)
     - [Visual Studio Code features](collab-vscode.md)
 ## Recap: Owners and participants
-All collaboration activities in Visual Studio Real-Time Collaboration involve a single "owner" and one or more "participants."
+All collaboration activities in Visual Studio Live Share involve a single "owner" and one or more "participants."
 The owner is the person that started the collaboration session and therefore not only owns the session but the content being shared as well.
 Participants are then anyone that joins an owner's collaboration session.
 See [getting started](getting-started.md) for information on starting and joining collaboration sessions.

 Owners can use all of their tools and services as they would normally but participants are only given access to the specific things the owner has shared with them.
 This includes code, running servers, debugging sessions and more.
 Currently all content that is shared is kept on the owner's machine and not synchronized to the cloud or on the participant's machine which enables _instant access_ and _increased security_.